Coming to PItt

 While trying to find my feet as a graduate student at Pitt, I took “Medieval Texts, Modern Debates” with Dr. Renate Blumenfeld-Kosinksi during the spring of my first year.
 Delighted by the unfamiliar food imagery found in many medieval manuscripts—such as the war fought with eggs and soft cheese in the twelfth-century text Aucassin et Nicolette—I wrote my final paper on Honoret Bovet’s 1398 Apparicion Maistre Jean de Meun in which France’s political and religious downfall is blamed in part on their obsession with good food.
 This research later served as the basis for my MA thesis.

 In the graduate classes that followed, I began experimenting with food and identity as a research theme, including chocolate and the sociability of concern in the Correspondance of the Marquise de Sévigné (1648-1696); anorexia and political power in Stendhal’s Le Rouge et le noir (1830); and the gendering of domestic labor in Marcel Proust’s À la recherche du temps perdu (1913-1927).
-While completing interdisciplinary seminars for two PhD certificates in Cultural Studies and Gender, Sexuality, and Women’s Studies, I analyzed the table as a Bourdieuian field in Guy de Maupassant’s Bel-Ami (1885) and parsed the idealized masculinities marketed in BEEF!, France’s new cooking-and-lifestyle magazine for men—which I am currently transforming into a dissertation chapter.
+While completing interdisciplinary seminars for two PhD certificates in Cultural Studies and Gender, Sexuality, and Women’s Studies, I analyzed the table as a Bourdieuian field in Guy de Maupassant’s Bel-Ami (1885) and parsed the idealized masculinities marketed in BEEF!, France’s new cooking-and-lifestyle magazine for men—which I transformed into a dissertation chapter (now published in a food studies journal).

 In the summer 2013, I received a Dietrich School of Arts and Sciences Summer Research Fellowship to participate in the Summer Institute of French Cultural Studies hosted by Dartmouth College on the subject of Culture and Gastronomy.
 Attending seminars lead by prominent scholars in French social, cultural, and gastronomic history—including Priscilla Parkhurst Ferguson (Columbia University), Claude Fischler (École des Hautes Études), and Florent Quellier (Université de Tours-François Rabelais)—I began to envision a research project that would allow me to interpret contemporary social politics in France through its writing of food.
 In addition to building a database of secondary sources on food to employ with Pitt’s rigorous literary training, and networking with like-minded graduate students from across the country, I also got the chance to discuss journalism with Adam Gopnik of The New Yorker and piecrusts with White House Pastry Chef Bill Yosses.